Azathothas/Stars/README.md

 - [luk1337/SauceNAO](https://github.com/luk1337/SauceNAO) – Unofficial SauceNAO client for Android.
 - [nemuTUI/nemu-droid](https://github.com/nemuTUI/nemu-droid) – Android client for nEMU
+- [bmax121/APatch](https://github.com/bmax121/APatch) – The patching of Android kernel and Android system
 - [Ruddle/RemoteCam](https://github.com/Ruddle/RemoteCam) – Your android camera streamed on your desktop: use as a source for OBS, or as a webcam with v4l2.
 Free✅, No Ads✅, Open Source✅
 - [adriangl/pict2cam](https://github.com/adriangl/pict2cam) – Android fake camera application to feed camera intents with files in your device's storage
 - [ismartcoding/plain-app](https://github.com/ismartcoding/plain-app) – 🔥 PlainApp is an open-source application that allows you to manage your phone through a web browser.
 Access files, videos, music, contacts, sms, calls, and more from your desktop using a secure, easy to use web interface!